ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 | ---- | ----------------------------------------------- | --------------------- |
 | Applications | Provide major, minor, and patch version updates for {{site.data.keyword.keymanagementserviceshort}} interfaces. | Use the API, CLI, or console tools to apply the provided updates, including version updates, new features, and security patches. |
 {: caption="Table 3.
-Responsibilities for change management - Key Protect Standard" caption-side="bottom"}
+Responsibilities for change management - Key Protect " caption-side="bottom"}